giotechio/sql-data_warehouse-project/docs/datacatalog.md

 3. gold.fact_sales
-Stores transactional sales data for analytical purposes
+- purpose: Stores transactional sales data for analytical purposes
+- columns are :

-Column Name	Data Type	Description order_number	NVARCHAR(50)	A unique alphanumeric identifier for each sales order( e.g. ‘SO55446’) product_key	INT	Surrogate key linking the order to the product dimension table customer_key	INT	Surrogate key linking the order to the customer dimension table
+Column Name	|Data Type	|Description order_number	NVARCHAR(50)	A unique alphanumeric identifier for each sales order( e.g. ‘SO55446’) product_key	INT	Surrogate key linking the order to the product dimension table customer_key	INT	Surrogate key linking the order to the customer dimension table